Sheikh1365/2d4u.github.io/andrea/README.md

 #Instructions

 1. Make a new file called "index.html"
-2. Copy the following code:
+2. Copy the following code into your index.html file:
 ```html
 <!DOCTYPE html>
 <html>